harangn/a11y-alt-check/README.md

 optional arguments:
-  -h, --help       show this help message and exit --ignore_empty   ignore empty alt text; do not record it in output file --output OUTPUT  file to store output in; default output.txt --dict DICT      dictionary file of typos to ignore
+  -h, --help       show this help message and exit --ignore_empty   ignore empty alt text; do not record it in output file --output OUTPUT  file to store output in; default output.html --dict DICT      dictionary file of typos to ignore
 ```